 The best way to maintain good oral hygiene is to brush and floss your teeth daily, and to visit your local dentist regularly.
-Your dentist not only examines your teeth for signs of decay or damage, he also looks for early signs of gum disease and oral cancer.
+Your dentist not only examines your teeth for signs of decay or damage, they will look for early signs of gum disease and other more serious oral issues.

 It is normally recommended that you visit your dentist twice a year, although people who have severe gum disease or a weakened immune system may need to visit the dentist more often.